 How Do I Know If Chicken Is Fully Cooked?

 Use a meat thermometer.
 Insert it into the thickest part without touching bone.
-165°F is the safe zone.
+165°F is the safe zone as recommended by USDA guidelines.

 Can I Freeze Marinated Chicken?